lyons89/awesome-proteomics/README.md

 ## 1. Leaning Resources

-[Ben Orsburn](https://proteomicsnews.blogspot.com/) has hands down the best protomeics blog I've seen.
+[Ben Orsburn](https://proteomicsnews.blogspot.com/) has hands down the best protomeics blog I've ever seen.
 Ben is very knowledgable with a great sense of humor.

 [Phil Wilmarth](https://github.com/pwilmart/Start_Here) has alot of goodlearning resources.
 He was python scripts for raw data analysis as well as blog posts detailing TMT data analysis techniques.